gamingwithevets/rbeditor/README.md

 **RBEditor** is a tool that can edit the Recycle Bin's contents and also open files inside the Recycle Bin, something that Windows doesn't let you to.

+NOTE: RBEditor is currently in beta; that means **bugs and glitches** may happen when you use the program.

 README file offered in: [Tiếng Việt](https://github.com/gamingwithevets/rbeditor/blob/main/README/README_vi_VN.md)

 # Features